 - Blue Ridge Parkway - This famous National Parkway is noted for its scenic beauty and runs for 469 miles, linking Shenandoah National Park to Great Smoky Mountains National Park.

 - Shenandoah National Park - Just 75 miles from Washington DC, this park is bursting with cascading waterfalls and spectacular vistas.
 Expect panoramic views and protected wilderness.
+You will need an Old Rag Day-Use Ticket if you are planning to visit the Old Rag Mountain.
+Please check the national park's website for details.

 - Chimney Rock State Park – Known for the Exclamation point, the peak if this 315-foot mountain formation with a walking trail and an elevator inside.